tomossmith/MS1-TheFitnessCentre/README.md

     *   Microsoft Edge

     The site performed well on all of the above platforms.
 I noticed there were slight variations in some of the elements, but did not find any problems that would effect the end user experience.

+    <b>Horizontal Movement On Index page when using mobiles</b>
+    When viewing the homepage on a mobile device, the user would be able to scroll horizontally as well as vertically.
+As there was no additional content for the user to see by scrolling horizontally, this shouldn't have been an option.

+    After inspecting the page I found that the backroung image was not decreasing in size correctly when following a media query command.
+I entered the correct width setting for the background and  this fixed the issue.

 *   ###  Link Testing